Sun Life Long-Term Disability Denial

 - Basing a denial on suspect medical science or reasoning that is not widely accepted by the medical community;

 It’s important that you do not accept a low-ball settlement.
 Once your policy is settled, there’s nothing an attorney can do to help you.
-Let Robinson & Warncke help ensure you get maximum amount owed to you under the terms of your policy.
+Let Robinson & Warncke help ensure you get the maximum amount owed to you under the terms of your policy.

 Understanding the Sun Life Long-Term Disability Claims Process